 Colors vary in many different ways, in terms of hue, saturation, brightness, and gloss.
 What we perceive as ocean blue, mustard yellow, or Bordeaux red is caused by how light is reflected back to our eyes.
 However, each of us sees colors differently.
 The same dress can be seen as black and blue by one person and white and gold by another.

-The color gamut is the full range of colors visible to the human eye.
-But what is a color gamut in displays?
-Since most displays are limited in the colors that they can produce, each device will also follow one or more color standards that define its specific color gamut.
+This is the same for how different screens show and reproduce color.
+Most displays are limited in the colors that they can produce, each device will also follow one or more color standards that define its specific color gamut.
 Though there are a surprising number of different color gamuts available, there is probably one that best suits your needs.

-So now that you know what a color gamut is, which one do you need on your monitor?
+So what exactly is a color gamut and which one do you need on your monitor?
 Find out in our article below.
 Or learn more about ViewSonic’s color-accurate solutions for creative work here.

 Understanding Color Gamut

 Consider what you primarily notice when you go shopping for a television or monitor.
 Sure, the physical size and width are important factors, but you may also pay close attention to the colors contained within the images presented.
 Dark blacks, vibrant reds and greens, and so on.
 A striking, color-dominant spec video that reflects reality in ways previously unseen may make the difference between a browser and a shopper.

 Be warned, it might be tempting to confuse color gamut with resolution.
 It’s understandable, given that color quality and overall quality may seem not just complementary, but interchangeable.
 With that in mind, the aforementioned representation of color and how it differs between products is directly influenced by color gamut, color coverage, and the many color standards.